Skip to main contentSkip to navigation

 WD-Specific Recovery Capabilities

-We use PC-3000 with full WD firmware access to analyze ROM regions, detect corruption, and diagnose electronic issues without opening the drive.
-This non-invasive testing reveals whether your failure is mechanical or firmware-related.
+Full WD firmware access to analyze ROM regions, detect corruption, and diagnose electronic issues without opening the drive.
+Non-invasive testing reveals whether failure is mechanical or firmware-related.

-We extract and analyze WD's ROM regions to verify firmware integrity and detect calibration issues.
-Unlike brands with problematic firmware histories, WD ROM issues are typically isolated to specific batches rather than systematic design flaws.
+Extract and analyze WD's ROM regions to verify firmware integrity and detect calibration issues.
+WD ROM issues are typically isolated to specific batches rather than systematic design flaws.

-WD's Ultrastar helium-sealed drives require specialized procedures due to their sealed pressure design.
-Our team has dedicated protocols for helium drive disassembly, head replacement, and re-sealing to prevent pressure loss.
+WD's Ultrastar helium-sealed drives require specialized procedures.
+Dedicated protocols for helium drive disassembly, head replacement, and re-sealing to prevent pressure loss.

-Western Digital acquired HGST in 2012 and SanDisk in 2016.
-We provide expert recovery services for all three brands with brand-specific expertise.
+Western Digital acquired HGST in 2012.
+We provide expert recovery services for both brands with brand-specific expertise and tooling.

 Data Sources & Methodology